-- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G2.
+Number o of credits per term a student can take for the stated full-time tuition.
+Minimun n: 12 credits Maximur m: 18 credits G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? ☐ Yes ⊠ No G4.
+Do tuition and fees vary by undergraduate instructional program? ☐ Yes ⊠ No If yes, wh at percentage of full-time undergraduates pay more than the tuition and fees reported in G1?